-11 The boots are a condition of employment for firefighting positions and are purchased by the employee prior to employment.
+The boots are a condition of employment for firefighting positions and are purchased by the employee prior to employment.

-- FWS Red carded fireline permanent, temporary and seasonal Fish and Wildlife personnel will FWS firefighters will be provided with these boots from a set amount of station fundsfunding (as determined by each region), toward the purchase of approved wildland fire boots, not more often than once every three years.
-Emergency or casual firefighters will provide their own boots.
-Some refuge situations may require special footwear such as waders, hip boots, snake boots, etc. - NPS Government funds will be utilized for purchase of wildland fire boots for those employees currently red carded/certified in positions which require wildland and prescribed fireline duties.
+- FWS Red carded FWS firefighters will be provided a set amount of station funding (as determined by each region), toward the purchase of approved wildland fire boots, not more than once every three years.
+Emergency or casual firefighters will provide their own boots. - NPS Government funds will be utilized for purchase of wildland fire boots for those employees currently red carded/certified in positions which require wildland and prescribed fireline duties.
 The individual employee must be available to perform those duties when assigned; if not routinely available for park fire assignments, FIREPRO funds should not be used to purchase boots for that employee. - NPS FIREPRO funds, not to exceed \$100 a pair, may be used to purchase or repair boots.
 Other government funds, such as from safety, protection or maintenance accounts, may also be used for purchase or to augment FIREPRO funds, dependent on local management direction.
-Costs to repair boots not damaged on fire should be charged to other appropriate accounts. - NPS It is the responsibility of the local FMO to determine those employees requiring boots as personal protective equipment, and the frequency of necessary replacement or repair.
+Costs to repair boots not damaged on fire should be charged to other appropriate accounts.

+NPS - It is the responsibility of the local FMO to determine those employees requiring boots as personal protective equipment, and the frequency of necessary replacement or repair.
 Boots will be considered similar to uniform items and will not be subject to cache item return, due to health, sanitation, and individual sizing considerations.

-Respiratory Protection
+10 Respiratory Protection